Reasons Why Your WordPress Website Is Not Showing in Google Search

 If it appears in the results, Google knows this website exists but still needs to review the content.
 If it doesn’t show up, you have to create a sitemap and upload it to Google Search Console.

-With the sitemap, you tell google which pages to index and speed up the crawling process.
+With the sitemap, you tell Google which pages to index and speed up the crawling process.
 Once you submit the sitemap, Google will easily spot your site and speed up the ranking process.

 Your Website Is a New One